thisduck/dotitup/vim/plugins/editor.md

-## Editor
+## Editor Plugins

+### mhinz/vim-startify

 Let's start with startify.
+It shows most recently used files and sessions in the project and overall.

 ```vim
 Plug 'mhinz/vim-startify'